LassoSoft/LassoGuide/lasso_guide_source/language/literals.rst

 Staticarray Literals
 ====================

-Lasso's ``staticarray`` type is an efficient, non-resizable container for holding any object types.
+Lasso's :type:`staticarray` type is an efficient, non-resizable container for holding any object types.
 This object is used in many places in Lasso and it's not unlikely that a Lasso programmer will come into contact with one.
 Staticarrays are created in the same way as any object, but Lasso supports a